appscode/service-broker/docs/guides/kubedb/memcached.md

-# Walkthrough Memcached
+# Memcached Walk-through

+This tutorial will show you how to use AppsCode Service Broker to provision and deprovision an Memcached cluster and bind to the Memcached service.

+Before we start, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
+Then install Service Catalog onto your cluster.
+If you haven't, please see the [installation instructions](https://github.com/kubernetes-incubator/service-catalog/blob/v0.1.38/docs/install.md) for Service Catalog.
+Optionally you may install the Service Catalog CLI, `svcat`.
+Examples for both `svcat` and `kubectl` are provided so that you may follow this walk-through using `svcat` or using only `kubectl`.

+If you've AppsCode Service Broker installed, then we are ready for the next step.
+If not, follow the [instructions](/docs/setup/install.md) to install KubeDB and AppsCode Service Broker.

-To keep things isolated, this tutorial uses a separate namespace called `demo` throughout this tutorial.
+To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.

 ```console
 $ kubectl create ns demo
 namespace/demo created
 ```

-If we've AppsCode Service Broker installed, then we are ready for going forward.
-If not, then follow the [installation instructions](/docs/setup/install.md).

-This document assumes that you've installed Service Catalog onto your cluster.
-If you haven't, please see the [installation instructions](https://github.com/kubernetes-incubator/service-catalog/blob/v0.1.27/docs/install.md) to install Service Catalog.
-Optionally you may install the Service Catalog CLI, `svcat`.
-Examples for both `svcat` and `kubectl` are provided so that you may follow this walkthrough using `svcat` or using only `kubectl`.

 > All commands in this document assume that you're operating out of the root of this repository.